coreruleset/dos-protection-plugin-modsecurity/README.md

-# OWASP ModSecurity Core Rule Set - DoS Protection Plugin
+# OWASP ModSecurity Core Rule Set - DoS Protection Plugin (ModSecurity v2)

+## Compatibility

+**Important:** This plugin is currently *only* compatible with ModSecurity v2.

+Specifically, this plugin is **not** compatible with ModSecurity v3 ("libmodsecurity") because that engine does not implement the `expirevar` action, which this plugin relies on.

 ## Description of Mechanics